• Skip to primary navigation

 By adding in an acid, the blue tea will turn a shade of purple.

-The butterfly pea tea does not have much taste, so in this application, we're just utilizing it for the colour only.
+The butterfly pea tea does not have much taste, so in this application, we're just utilizing it for the color only.

 Ingredients you'll need

-• granulated sugar: makes the syrup sweet; I used organic cane sugar which has a yellowish tinge; you can use white sugar to keep the colour more pristine
+- granulated sugar: makes the syrup sweet; organic cane sugar which has a yellowish tinge; you can use white sugar to keep the color more pristine

-• dried culinary lavender: dried lavender flower buds; choose organic if possible
+- dried culinary lavender: dried lavender flower buds; choose high-quality, organic and aromatic lavender which will give the syrup more aroma

 How to make the syrup